jusL98/simple-hangman/README.md

 - Terminal or CLI Access

 ### Installation
-To install Quiz Game, follow these steps:
+To install Simple Hangman, follow these steps:

 1. Clone the repository: